M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 # Rising Innovations: Quests, Overhauls, and New Horizons!

-The Create - Forge Frontier 2.1.0 update is here!
-Packed with enhanced quests, exciting new mods like Create: Halitosis and Integrated Cataclysm, and major recipe overhauls, this update refines every aspect of your adventure.
-Explore revamped Molten Vents, unlock new crafting possibilities, and enjoy a smoother, more immersive gameplay experience.
-With updates spanning from enhanced mods to innovative mechanics, your journey through the Forge Frontier just got even better.
-Update now and take your gameplay to the next level!
+The Create - Forge Frontier 2.1.0 Update is here, bringing a massive overhaul to quests, mechanics, and progression!
+With new mods like Create: Halitosis, Integrated Cataclysm, and Brewin' and Chewin', major KubeJS updates, and expanded Molten Vents, this update pushes the boundaries of innovation and automation.

+Prepare for revamped quests, redesigned dimensional progression, and gameplay-enhancing tweaks that refine every aspect of your journey.
+From reworked molten processing to balanced mod integrations, everything has been fine-tuned to elevate your experience.

+Dive into the adventure, master new mechanics, and shape the world in your image.
+This is Forge Frontier—transformed and ready for the future. 🔥🚀

 ### As a standard safety protocol, we advise creating a backup of your saved data prior to updating the modification package to ensure the preservation of your progress.